Here’s where you’ll find all sorts of goodies and website exclusives – sneak peeks, giveaways and other stuff you won’t

-Jean Rondeau is a young, French harpsichord virtuoso with three brilliant albums to his credit – and, in certain respects, he is uncannily like my Julian Langham.
+Jean Rondeau is a young, French harpsichord virtuoso with four brilliant albums to his credit – and, in certain respects, he is uncannily like my Julian Langham.

-I was lucky enough to meet him prior to his concert at the Cadogan Hall yesterday – July 23rd.
+I was lucky enough to meet him prior to his concert at the Cadogan Hall in July.
 He was utterly relaxed and perfectly charming; as for his performance – it was electric!

 LET’S VISIT THE LONDON PANTHEON